 Countries visited: Canada, UK

-God has revealed himself to us through his creation and his Word.
+God has revealed himself to us through creation, providence, and the Word.
 We can know God’s character through his words, even though we’ve never seen his face.
 One day, faith will become sight (1 Corinthians 13:12, 1 John 3:2).
 Until then, we must rest on God’s unchanging Word.
 People are no different.
 We can learn their moral characters through their words, without ever having seen their faces.
 “Out of the overflow of the heart the mouth speaks” (Matthew 12:34).

 I was born and reared in Appalachia, but I’ve lived in other places here in the U.S. Since 2000, I’ve visited all states in the lower 48 and all the Canadian provinces (by car).
 I’ve also taught university-level writing and literature.
 I love reading, writing, watching movies, listening to music, and attending church.
 However, my education, background, work and travel experiences, and personal interests shouldn’t commend or malign me.
 I want to stand or fall on my words, on their alignment with the Word of God.
 If I fail here, then nothing else matters.

 About this Blog

 I’m a philosopher, preacher, and poet.
 The Word flows through me 24/7.
 I write about the Bible and current events.